 Crowdfunding and Peer-to-Peer Lending Platforms: In recent times, crowdfunding and peer-to-peer lending platforms have appeared as alternative means of finance.
 Crowdfunding involves the utilization of small amounts of funds from a huge number of persons to fund a new business (Smith, 2023).
 It utilizes the ease of access of extensive networks of individuals via social media and websites to bring stakeholders, investors and impresarios together, with the prospect to improve entrepreneurship by increasing the group of investors beyond the conventional set of proprietors, kin, and venture capitalists.
 These online podia allow entrepreneurs to raise cash from people who have faith in their venture.
-Entrepreneurs in Nigeria can choose from the above discussed sources of entrepreneurs should thoroughly assess which option best suits their growth and development goals.
+Entrepreneurs in Nigeria can choose from the above discussed sources of entrepreneurial finance.
+However, each has its benefits and concerns, thus, entrepreneurs should thoroughly assess which option best suits their growth and development goals.